 Rivers in flood across northern Illinois

-Minor to Moderate flooding continues across northern Illinois on segments of the Pecatonica, Rock, Fox, and Des Plaines Rivers.
-A Flood Advisory remains in effect on the Des Plaines River along the Lincolnshire segment where the river is near bankfull.
-Portions of these rivers under flood Warnings/Advisories are depicted in light green on the headlined map.
+Moderate flooding continues on segments of the Rock River at Rockton and Latham Park as well as on the Pecatonica at Shirland.
+Minor flooding is occurring on the Des Plaines River at Russell and Gurnee where the river is expected to fall below flood Monday.
+The Fox River at Montgomery and Algonquin and the Rock River at Byron are in Minor Flood and expected to slowly fall below flood during the week ahead.
+The portions of these rivers under Flood Warnings are depicted in light green on the headlined map.

-Following are the latest stages and flood forecasts for Chicago-area rivers issued by the Chicago National Weather Service Forecast Office:
+Following are 7:30AM stages and latest flood forecasts for Chicago-area rivers issued by the Chicago National Weather Service Forecast Office:

 Hydrologic Summary